jasmine/jasmine.github.io/_tutorials/upgrading_to_Jasmine_4.0.md

 second argument and pass it to methods like `MatchersUtil#equals` and `MatchersUtil#contains`.
-Since 3.6, the `MatchersUtil` instance passed to the matcher factory is preconfigured with the current set of custom equality testers, and matchers do not need to provide the.
+Since 3.6, the `MatchersUtil` instance passed to the matcher factory is preconfigured with the current set of custom equality testers, and matchers do not need to provide them.
 Beginning with Jasmine 4.0, custom equality testers are neither passed to the matcher factory nor accepted as parameters to `MatchersUtil` methods.
 To update your custom matchers to the new style, simply remove the extra parameter from the matcher factory and stop